ctrly4sh/userRegistration/README.md

-# User-Registration
+# User Registration with Authentication

- user registration end to end with validation and Auth using Express , Node , JWT , bcrypt , Mongodb
+This project implements user registration and authentication using Express, Node.js, MongoDB, JWT, bcrypt, and also consists server side validation.